blead/cloudhopper/oci-container/README.md

 Images are released as pre-configured archives.
 See [releases](https://github.com/blead/live-migration/releases/).

 Note that credentials for database access are hard coded, and thus not secure.
-Consider changing them in production environments.
+Do not use this in production environment.

+For instructions on creating images, see: [IMAGESHOWTO.md](IMAGESHOWTO.md).

 ## Inventory